LaTeX examples: How to reference a figure or table

 Solution

-Here’s the two-step process to use and reference figures in LaTeX documents.
+Here’s the two-step process to use so you can reference figures in LaTeX documents.

 1) Define your LaTeX figure